FluidNumerics/SELF/README.md

 the run, mesh size (if structured), and other numerical and physical parameters.
 Additionally, the initial conditions and drag forces are set in `self.equations`.

-The first time the `sfluid`is executed for an example, it will generate a mesh consistent with the settings in `runtime.params` and initial conditions consistent with those specified in `self.equations`.
+The first time the `sfluid` is executed for an example, it will generate a mesh consistent with the settings in `runtime.params` and initial conditions consistent with those specified in `self.equations`.
+If `runtime.params` is not present, a sample will be generated for you.
+If `self.equations` is not present, a sample equations file will be generated for you as well.

 To get started quickly, run
 ```
-./sfluid
+sfluid
 ```

 If you would just like to generate the mesh, or generate a new mesh from scratch, run
 ```
-./sfluid meshgen
+sfluid meshgen
 ```

 If you would like to proceed up to initial condition generation, and not forward step the model, you can run
 ```
-./sfluid init
+sfluid init
 ```

 Note that if you are running with MPI enabled, you will need to prepend `mpirun -np XX`, replacing